-Theoretical background to administration: theories of administration; systems theory; social aspects of systems; organization theory; role theory; decision theory.
+Theoretical background to administration: theories of administration; systems theory; social aspects of systems; organization theory; role theory, decision theory.
 Emphasis on behavioural aspects with application to situations in educational administration.

-58.502G Communication Theory and Theory of Human Relations S1 or S2 L2
+58.502G Communication Theory and Theory of Human Relations

 Interpersonal relations in administration: communication theory; small and large groups; influence of individuals, pressure groups, public opinion; communication in decision-making in the context of interactive and rational models.